aj3705/AzureDevOps/restapis/ado-rest-api-tutorial.md

   [Use access token to create a work item in Azure Boards by calling Azure DevOps REST APIs][4]

 When you are finished, you would have successully created a work item in Azure DevOps boards with data in system and custom fields, by invoking Azure DevOps Rest APIs.
+Let's [dive in][1].